 Other considerations when thinking about what to teach 3-year-olds in dance are Props and extra activities.

 Potential props for 3-year-old dance class are

 - Fairy wings

 - Bean Bags

 You can read more about Props for Preschool Dance here

 When it comes to what to teach in 3-year-old dance class there are THREE very important pieces of advice.

 - Follow a predictable class plan.
 Whilst it may be tempting to use different music each week and throw in a variety of activities, Preschool Dance classes succeed and fail on predictability.
 It is vital to get the mix right.
 Until you feel that your class is very settled it really helps to follow exactly the same class plan.
 Once the children feel that they know what is expected of them and start to get excited for what is coming next, your class will start to run very smoothly.

-- Plan B Even though we are aiming for predictability, even the best laid plans can fall apart in an instant when it comes to Preschool Dance class.
-Even if your class runs relatively smoothly, sometimes things just go more quickly that your think and there really is little more terrifying that staring down a group of 3 year old dancers and having no idea what to do with them.
+- Plan B Even though we are aiming for predictability, even the best-laid plans can fall apart in an instant when it comes to Preschool Dance class.
+Even if your class runs relatively smoothly, sometimes things just go more quickly than you think and there really is little more terrifying than staring down a group of 3-year-old dancers and having no idea what to do with them.
 Build your list of extra activities.
 When things aren’t going so well, a quick change of activity or suddenly bringing out the Pom Poms can be just the circuit breaker you need.